 A dream come true!

-Until today, Windows server Hyper-V could only run Virtual Machines when Hyper-V is enable and running on a physical hardware.
+Until today, Windows server Hyper-V could only run Virtual Machines when Hyper-V is enabled and running on physical hardware.

-However this is going to be changed in the next release of Windows Server.
+However, this is going to be changed starting with Windows Server 2016 or greater.

-As you can see in the above image, in order to run a Hyper-V Container inside a virtual machine, this requires Hyper-V to be present inside the virtual machine, because Hyper-V requires virtualization extensions to be present both on the physical or in the virtual machine that implies that if you are running Hyper-V containers in a virtual machine, then the underlying virtualization platform needs to support nested virtualization that expose into the virtual machine.
+As you can see in the figure above, in order to run a Hyper-V Container inside a virtual machine, this requires Hyper-V to be present inside the virtual machine, because Hyper-V requires virtualization extensions to be present both on the physical or in the virtual machine that implies that if you are running Hyper-V containers in a virtual machine, then the underlying virtualization platform needs to support nested virtualization that exposes into the virtual machine.

-This is a great feature for everyone who like to do demos on Hyper-V.
+This is a great feature for everyone who likes to do demos on Hyper-V.